pculllback/atml3-docs/source/includes/_methods.md

 ### date_convert(date, format)
 ```
 	date_convert("16.05.1983", "yyyy-MM-dd")
-		returns string "1983-05-16"
+		returns "1983-05-16"
 ```
-This method converts a date value to a specific format.
+This method converts a date value to a specific format and returns it as a string.

 ### date_format(date)
 ```
 	date_format("16.05.1983")
-		returns string "dd.MM.yyyy"
+		returns "dd.MM.yyyy"
 ```
-Returns a format of a date value.
+Returns a format string of a date value.

 ### date_now()
 ```